This section was originally included in the Project Smoot existing metrics report (Mozilla internal link).

 Failures are ignored.

 A visualization of real and detrended ADI is available at Desktop API Details: Long-term trend and decomposition.
-ADI is also plotted in the Mozilla Data Collective.
+The raw data is available in BigQuery (see an example ADI query in Redash).

 Telemetry only reports whether blocklist checking is enabled or disabled on the client; there is no data in telemetry about blocklist fetches, age, or update failures.